hrushikreddy-chinthareddy/zinnia-hackathon-2026/apps/consumer-experience/README.md

 See [this chart](apps/consumer-experience/src/app/documentation/adding-a-new-enviornment-variable.md)

-Also add them to `turbo.json` and `environment.d.ts` to get the intellisense.
+Also add them to `environment.d.ts` to get the intellisense.

 _Anything in `build-args` in the `deploy-action.yml` needs to be added to the Dockerfile_